 It’s a tour de force of flawless ballet, gorgeous sets and costumes, and a timeless score.
 No wonder some people go every year!

-If you don’t have the time or money to see The Nutcracker, it’s still worth taking a tour of Lincoln Center to see the lovely holiday decorations.
+If you don’t get to see The Nutcracker, it’s still worth taking a tour of Lincoln Center to see the holiday decorations.

-Getting In: Lincoln Center Tour tickets are available with the New York City Explorer Pass.
+Getting In: Lincoln Center Tour tickets are available with the Go New York Explorer Pass.
 Tickets to The Nutcracker are separately priced and are not included with the pass.

 Bank of America Winter Village

-If you’re searching for a unique, yet affordable place to pick up some holiday gifts in New York City this year, then the Winter Village in Chelsea’s Bryant Park should be on your list.
+Searching for a unique, yet affordable place to pick up holiday gifts in New York City?
+The Winter Village in Chelsea’s Bryant Park should be on your list.

-With more than 120 little shops, kiosks, food stands, and more, you’ll be able to find something for everyone on your list.
-This European-inspired market also provides an excellent souvenir-shopping opportunity if you’ve already checked everyone off your holiday shopping list.
+There are more than 120 shops, kiosks, food stands, and more.
+You’ll be able to find something for everyone on your list.
+This European-inspired market provides an excellent souvenir-shopping opportunity too!

-Don’t forget about the ice-skating!
-Skating is totally free (although you need to bring your own skates), and Bryant Park’s massive outdoor rink is sight to behold.
-The ice-skating rink is also open until March!
+Don’t forget about the ice-skating.
+Skating is free (although you need to bring your own skates), and Bryant Park’s massive outdoor rink is a sight to behold.
+The ice-skating rink is open until March.